festivals

 When: July to August | Where: Valladolid and Palencia, Castilla y Leon | Access: Mostly roadside accessible

-Many sunflower fields can be viewed from public roads, but some are located on private land, so boundaries should be respected.
+Many sunflower fields can be viewed from public roads, but some are on private land, so boundaries should be respected.
 The endless golden fields are quintessentially Spanish.

 Lavender and Heather